Tubbz-alt/aws-1/batch/README.md

 # TODO

-TODO: ADD S3 bucket for the credentials!
+TODO: ADD S3 bucket for the credentials (or AWS )
     - add S3 bucket to template + permissions,...
     - provide instructions on how to put credentials in S3
     - add download of creds into python routine
+(note: https://eu-west-1.console.aws.amazon.com/kms could be a better alternative?!?)

 TODO: make BidPercentage and max CPU a parameter of cluster setup

 TODO: current python script has bucket name harcoded, should be os.environ[]

+TODO: adapt to support array jobs and make embarissingly parallel possible